Zielon/PBRVulkan/README.md

 #### How to run

 1) Download [VulkanSDK](https://vulkan.lunarg.com/sdk/home#windows) and install it following the instuctions.
-2) Run `windows_install.bat` or `linux_install.sh` script depending on the system to download all necessary libraries.
+2) Run `windows_install.bat` or `sudo linux_install.sh` script depending on the system to download all necessary libraries.
+3) `git-lfs` must be installed in order to fetch scenes repository.

 C++17 is needed to compile the project.